semiologic/sem-cache/readme.txt

 Activate the Semiologic Cache plugin, and browse Settings / Cache to use the plugin.

 Contrary to similar WP plugins, this one strives for simplicity.
 There are no complicated looking options to choose from.
-The cache is either off, on or locked.

-The locked cache differs in that it does not refresh posts when new comments are posted.
-You'll want to activate this option if a page on your site is the subject of massive incoming traffic from the social media sites such as Digg, Reddit or Slashdot.
+The cache's various elements are either on, or off -- with no options.

+It implements each and every one of the following:

+- Static-level caching, which potentially serves pre-generated pages even before PHP loads
+- Query-level caching, which serves cached SQL queries to avoid hits to the database for logged in users
+- Persistent object-level caching, which makes WP objects persistent from a page to the next to avoid further hits to the database
+- Asset-level caching, which concatenates javascript and CSS files on the site's front end to avoid further hits to the server
+- GZip-level caching, which conditionally serves compressed files at the apache level (which is faster than using php)

 = Help Me! =